 - The continuing development and updating of information on the webpages assigned to Trading Standards and Animal Health and Welfare, - The use of the media, including the local press, radio, and television to promote the work of the Trading Standards Service, as well as conveying important messages, including our work around seizures of counterfeit products and illegal alcohol and tobacco, and responding to Avian Flu outbreaks.
-Specifically, stories around various aspects of our work appeared in the "Chronicle" newspaper, the "Daily Mail", "BBC Radio 5 Live", "BBC Look North" and "ITV Tyne Tees". - The continuing development of the Trading Standards newsletter which continues to be published on a bi-annual basis.
-The nineteenth edition (Spring/Summer 2022) and the twentieth edition (Autumn/Winter 2022) were both published and placed on the website.
+Specifically, stories around various aspects of our work appeared in the "Chronicle" newspaper, BBC Look North" and "ITV Tyne Tees". - The continuing development of the Trading Standards newsletter which continues to be published on a bi-annual basis.
+The twenty-third edition (Spring/Summer 2024) and the twenty-fourth edition (Autumn/Winter 2024) were both published and placed on the website.